renters

 Baltimore City Rental Property Registration and Licensing Law

 Non owner-occupied properties in Baltimore City are required to be registered with the City.
-Additionally, non owner-occupied rental properties also have to be inspected and licensed, in addition to the registration requirement.
-This law went into effect in 2018, and applies to single-family homes as well as multifamily properties (apartments), rental condos, etc. A Baltimore City landlord cannot charge or collect rent for a property that is not inspected and licensed.
+Also, non owner-occupied rental properties also have to be inspected and licensed, in addition to the registration requirement.
+Baltimore's licensing law went into effect in 2018, and applies to single-family homes as well as multifamily properties (apartments), rental condos, etc. A Baltimore City landlord cannot charge or collect rent for a property that is not inspected and licensed.
 Please go here to download the sections of Baltimore City Code that cover registration, licensing, and inspections.
 (This link will open a PDF file).
-For more information on Baltimore’s ...
+For more information on ...

 Go to Top